Security audit.

 Do you fix the findings, or do we?

 The audit fee covers identification and reporting.
-Remediation is a separate engagement — we can do it, or you can hand the report to your developers.
+Remediation is a separate engagement — I can do it, or you can hand the report to your developers.
 Most clients do a mix.

 Will an audit catch everything a pentest would?